How Long Can A Catfish Live Out of Water?

 Another method you can try to preserve catfish after catching is to gut the fish.
 The blood left in catfish helps speed up bacteria growth and other factors that spoil your delicious catfish nuggets.
 If you gut the fish quickly after catching, rinse out and place on ice, it will go a long way to ensuring you can have a better tasting catfish after cooking.

-Do I have to Kill the Catfish to Prep It?
+Do I Have to Put Catfish out of It's Misery to Prep It?

-A bit of weird of a question but it does have an answer.
+You do have to put catfish out of it's misery before prepping it.
 The old school method of a sledgehammer is not necessary and pretty inhumane.
 It’s much easier to let the catfish die naturally on the ice and basically suffocate due to being out of the water.

 You obviously don’t clean and begin the process of cooking, preparing or fileting the catfish while it’s alive but no need exists where you physically need to do anything to ensure the fish is dead before starting the process.